KomaedaN/Gudlft/README.md

 Tests :

-    - you can run "pytest" to tests all unit, integrity and functional tests
+    - you can run "pytest" to test all unit, integrity and functional tests

     - generate tests report with coverage : run "coverage run -m pytest tests " and then "coverage report" to generate all tests report except performance.